 - Arnika Forte pellets – combination of Arnica, bromelain, and antioxidants to reduce swelling/pain

 - Nutrition: Crackers or apple sauce for first day out of surgery.
-Bone broth soup and whole foods with fiber restore your gut’s lining and reduce intestinal inflammation.
-Other foods: Beets help protect the liver, spinach for iron and folate to help with methylation/detoxification, beans and lentils for protein and fiber, lots of vegetables (half raw, half cooked), green vegetable juicing, antioxidant fruits (berries, pineapple, etc.), and healthy fats (avocado, chia seeds, coconut oil).
+Bone broth soup and whole foods high in fiber restore the gut’s lining and reduce intestinal inflammation.
+Beets help protect the liver (as does Milk Thistle), spinach for iron and folate to help with methylation/detoxification, beans and lentils for protein and fiber, lots of vegetables (half raw, half cooked), green vegetable juicing, antioxidant fruits (berries, pineapple, etc.), and healthy fats (avocado, chia seeds, coconut oil).
 Gelatin from a beef source (such as bone broth) provides structural support and is good for healing.

 - Drink plenty of fluids to flush out the anesthesia and narcotics (water, green juices, coconut water, hot lemon water, etc).

 - Lightly massage your breasts to stimulate the body’s nerve sensation as nerves reconnect.